Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Methods

-$s$ denotes the replaced spectra which is shown to the network.
-In total, this augmentation is applied to an image with probability $p=0.8$ so that also some unaltered kidney spectra are shown during the training process.
+$s$ denotes the replaced spectra which are shown to the network.
+In total, this augmentation is applied to an image with probability $p=0.8$ so that some unaltered kidney spectra are also shown during the training process.